SAP-archive/hcp-portal-service-for-pcm/README.md

 ##### 2.9.2	Instructions
    1. Enter the C4C PCM CRM, for example: https://my312033.crm.ondemand.com, as an administrator.
-   2. Click the Administration tab and choose General Settings.
+   2. Click Administration tab and choose General Settings.
    3. Click on Communication Systems.
    4. Create a new system with the following details:
-            + ID = PCM_PORTAL
+            1. ID = PCM_PORTAL
-            + Host Name = <application>-<tenant>.hana.ondemand.com
+            2. Host Name = [application name]-[account].hana.ondemand.com
-            + System Access Type = Internet
+            3. System Access Type = Internet
    5. Save the settings.
    6. Set Actions to Active.
    7. Click on Communication Arrangement.
    8. Click on New, then:
-         + Select Scenario: Choose the Channel Partner Registration Portal Callback option and click Next.
+         1. Select Scenario: Choose the Channel Partner Registration Portal Callback option and click Next.
-         + Define Business Data: Choose the system you created on step 4.
+         2. Define Business Data: Choose the communication system you created on step 4, and click Next.
-         + Define Technical Data:
+         3. Define Technical Data:
                1. Communication Method = Direct Connection.
-     2. Application Protocol = HTTP.
+               2. Application Protocol = Http.
                3. Authentication Method = User ID and Password.
-     4. Click the Edit Credentials button and set the details of the TENANT_ADMIN user.
+               4. Click the Edit Credentials button and set the details of the TENANT_ADMIN user you have on HCP.
-        + Review: Review and verify the correctness of the data you filled in, then click on Finish.
+        4. Review: Review and verify the correctness of the data you filled in, then click on Finish and then Confirm
-        + Confirm settings.
    9. In the Communication Arrangement, click the entry of the new arrangement, then click Edit.
-   10. Choose Technical Data from the upper bar (instead of Business Data).
+   10. Switch to the Technical Data tab.
-   11. Click the Edit Advanced button.
+   11. Click the Edit Advanced Settings button.
    12. Make sure that the port is 443 and in the Path field add: portal/v1/services/invitations/continue _flow
    13. Click Save.

 ## 3. Create & Configure the PCM Site
-1. Navigate to the Site Directory of your portal service.
+1. In the HCP cockpit, go to Services – Portal Service, and from there click on Go to Service.
+That will open the Site Directory of your portal service.
-2. Create a new site and select the Partner Portal site template
+2. Click the “+” to create a new site.
+Select the Partner Portal site template and click Create.
-3. In the Site Designer, click "+" and then “New App”.
+3. In the Site Designer that opens, click "+" (at the bottom of the screen) and then “New App”.
-4. Select “sciloginplugin”.
+4. Select “sciloginplugin” from the list of apps, and click OK.
-5. Click the cog icon and configure the plugin:
+5. In the Apps list on the left, click the cog icon next to the sciloginplugin app and edit the app as follows:
-   + Set Application Type to “Shell Plugin”.
+   + Set App Type to “Shell Plugin”.
-   + Add Catalog “Anonymous”.
+   + In the Assigned Catalogs, add the catalog “Anonymous”.
 6. (Optional) Set site alias:
    + Go to site settings.
    + Click Edit and set site alias.
    + Click Save.
-7. Publish the site.
+7. Publish the site by clicking on the Publish button on the site header.
+That will make the site available for all users.
 8. The URL of the published site will be used later on for future actions.

 ## 4. SAP C4C Documentation